techatspree/maven-latex-plugin/README.md

 	    <!-- Whether the tex source directory $texSrcProcDirectory
 		 shall be read recursively,
-		 i.e. including the subdirectories recursively.
+		 i.e. including the subdirectories.
 		 This is set to 'false' only during information development.
 		 The default value is 'true'. -->
-	    <readTexSrcProcDirRec>false</readTexSrcProcDirRec>
+	    <readTexSrcProcDirRec>true</readTexSrcProcDirRec>

            <!-- The artifacts generated by $latex2pdfCommand
 		will be copied to this folder
 		relative to $targetSiteDirectory
 		which is by default '$targetDirectory/site' on Unix systems.
 		The default value is '.'.  -->
             <outputDirectory>.</outputDirectory>